 (i) in cases of difference between the custodian trustee and the managing trustees, either the custodian trustee or the managing trustees may submit the matter in dispute in a summary manner to a Judge of the Court in chambers, whose decision thereon shall be final and shall bind both the custodian trustee and the managing trustees.

+22A.
+Public Trustee’s powers on appointment as trustee’s agent

+If a person who is a trustee appoints the Public Trustee as the person’s agent to act as trustee in the place of the person, the Public Trustee, if so appointed by power of attorney or other instrument of appointment, may act within the scope of the authority conferred on the Public Trustee as effectually as the person could have acted and may exercise all discretionary and other powers delegated by the principal as fully as the principal could have exercised them.

+[Section 22A inserted by No. 9 of 2008 s.
+18.]

 23. Public Trustee may exercise powers under other Acts

 (1) In addition to any other powers conferred by this Act, the Public Trustee shall have and may exercise all rights, powers, and authorities conferred upon, and may avail himself of all defences open to, trustees under the provisions of the Trustees Act 1962 or of any other Act.